Ali-H-B/data-visualisation-cw/README.md

 1. Open in Google Colab
 2. Upload the data ZIP file when prompted (or mount Google Drive)
 3. Run all cells in order

+> **Note:** Static visualisations render directly on GitHub.
+The two interactive widgets (built with ipywidgets) require a live kernel to function — open the notebook in Colab or Jupyter to use them.